nathanschmid08/Dev-Diary/README.md

 # Dev-Diary

-This is an overview with all my projects
+This repository provides an overview of all my projects.

+---

 ## elecpt
-A perl script that automaticly generates new electron apps.
+A Perl script that automatically generates new Electron apps.

 ## DoodlePlumber
-A DoodleJump like game written in python pygame, for a school project i have rewritten in HTML, CSS and JavaScript, the Web version is intended for mobile and not desktop
+A Doodle Jump–style game originally written in Python with Pygame for a school project.
+I later rewrote it using HTML, CSS, and JavaScript.
+The web version is optimized for mobile devices.

 ## GameHive
-A website to play games form your browser.
-Over 25 games are built by myself and all are written in HTML, CSS and JavaScript.
+A website that lets you play over 25 games directly in the browser.
+All games were developed by me using HTML, CSS, and JavaScript.

 ## CodeCola
-A Java Learning project to translate your code into a recipe.
+A Java learning project that translates your code into a recipe format.

 ## Read Ease
-An electron App, built wit HTML, CSS, JavaScript to display README files like the get displayed on GitHub.
+An Electron app built with HTML, CSS, and JavaScript to display README files exactly as they appear on GitHub.

 ## Syntaxly
-A website to learn the most programming languages, frameworks, tools a developer could need.
-Built with HTML, CSS, JavaScript.
+A website to learn programming languages, frameworks, and tools commonly used by developers.
+Built with HTML, CSS, and JavaScript.

 ## Tommy Check
-A perl script to run a health check on your linux machine.
+A Perl script to perform a basic health check on a Linux machine.

 ## Coffee2Go
-A Java to Golang translator written in python.
-Originaly intended to migrate Java code bases to Golang but it never really worked tho.
+A Java-to-Go translator written in Python.
+It was originally intended to help migrate Java codebases to Go, but never fully worked.

 ## WebNux
-A Linux like interface as a functioning linux desktop, build for people that want to try linux and see if it fits for them.
-Built in HTML, CSS, JavaScript, Electron
+A simulated Linux desktop environment for the browser.
+Built with HTML, CSS, JavaScript, and Electron, it allows users to try out a Linux-like interface without installing anything.

 ## Schubladensystem-3000
-A powershell script with a Windows Forms GUI to organize the data on your desktop.
-This was for a schoolproject.
+A PowerShell script with a Windows Forms GUI to organize files on the desktop.
+Created for a school project.

 ## Algo-The-Rithm
-A website to visualize algorithms, built in HTML, CSS and JavaScript
+A website to visualize algorithms, built with HTML, CSS, and JavaScript.

 ## TexRay
-ThAn experiment of RayTracing in python pygames.
-A "3D" Map you can walk around.
-Inspiried by Wolfstein 3D.
+An experimental raytracer using Python and Pygame.
+It features a “3D” map that you can walk through.
+Inspired by Wolfenstein 3D.

 ## LiteDBox
-LiteDBox ist the same as the LiteDBox-Core but written in HTML, CSS, JavaScript and ELectron.
-This is the MacOS version.
+The macOS version of LiteDBox, written in HTML, CSS, JavaScript, and Electron.

 ## LiteDBox-Core
-A local databse that stores data in json files local on your C:/Users/ directory.
-This is the windows version built with python and TKinter and compled into an .exe with pyinstaller
+A local database that stores data in JSON files inside the `C:/Users/` directory.
+This is the Windows version, built with Python and Tkinter, and compiled into an `.exe` with PyInstaller.

 ## TermiChat
-A terminal based chatapp that lets you chat with with your terminal.
-Build with HTML, CSS and JavaScript.
-Compiled to a .app for mac with electron forge
+A terminal-based chat app that lets you chat via the terminal interface.
+Built with HTML, CSS, and JavaScript, and compiled into a macOS `.app` using Electron Forge.

 ## CalcASM
-A calculator app that doesnt return a number but the calculation in Assembly for Windows x64, written in Python with TKinter compiled into an .exe with pyinstaller.
+A calculator app that returns the result as x64 Windows Assembly code instead of a number.
+Written in Python with Tkinter and compiled into an `.exe` with PyInstaller.

 ## J2JS
-A Java to JavaScript Converter writtien in Python with a TKinter GUI.
-I created an .exe with pyinstaller.
+A Java-to-JavaScript converter with a Tkinter GUI, written in Python.
+Compiled into an `.exe` with PyInstaller.

 ## Tailwind CSS Extractor
-A Google Chrome Extension to generate a CSS file from Tailwind Classes in HTML, CSS, JavaScript.
+A Chrome extension that generates a CSS file from Tailwind classes found in HTML, CSS, and JavaScript files.

 ## 3D Sunsystem
-The sunsystem with all planets from our solarsystem in HTML, CSS, JavaScript with Three.js.
+A simulation of the solar system including all planets, built with HTML, CSS, JavaScript, and Three.js